HouQiming/jacy/doc/language.markdown

 ## Writing apps

-This section deals with features bending on the “application” side.
+This section deals with features bending on the “application” side, i.e., developing phone apps with GUI.

+### Getting started

+An example app is available at *app_example/app.jc*, with explanation in comments.

 ### Imports and modules

+!?

 ### Javascript-JC-C interface

 __pointer
 polymorphism

+### Declarative UI

 ## Writing fast programs

+compiler-eliminated structures
+strong / weak (screw-upable things like vector to pointer)

 ### Templates and inlines